bliepp/broadsocket/README.md

 The websockets are now available at `localhost:8888/.ws/<topic>`.
 To read and send messages via a basic UI simply discard the `.ws` part of the URL (`localhost:8888/<topic>`).
 The topic can basically be any path appended to the root path (everaything after `#` and `? ` is ignored because of the way URLs work).
 New topics are automatically created when they are first called and automatically deleted if there are no clients connected anymore.

 ## Building
-Right now broadsocket does not provide any prebuilt binaries.
-But don't worry, compiling your own is pretty easy.
-THe only requirement is a go compiler.

 First, clone the repository and enter the it:
 ```console
 $ git clone https://github.com/bliepp/broadsocket.git